Personalized Two-sided Dose Interval: Methodology

-Although \eqref{eq-otherERM} provides the closed-form solution of the PDI estimator, it is still difficult to solve it because of the nonconvexity of the loss function.
-While other nonconvex optimization methods can be applied, we use the Difference of Convex Functions algorithm \citep{DCalgorithm} due to its ready adaptation to our problem.
-Briefly, we decompose the surrogate loss function $\mathcal{L}_{\text{sur}}$ into a difference between two convex functions, say $\mathcal{L}_{\text{sur}} = \mathcal{L}_{\text{sur},+} - \mathcal{L}_{\text{sur},-}$.
-We then iteratively solve a sequence of convex optimization problems using $\mathcal{L}_{\text{sur},+}$ and $\mathcal{L}_{\text{sur},-}$; see Section \ref{sec:supp:lossft} of the Supplementary Material for details.
-In addition, in Section \ref{sec:practical} of the Supplementary Materials, we discuss practical considerations such as (i) choices of hyperparameters and initial points for solving \eqref{eq-otherERM}, and (ii) remedies to address invalid intervals.
+Although \eqref{eq-otherERM} provides a characterization of the PDI estimator, solving it remains challenging due to the nonconvexity of the surrogate loss function.
+While other nonconvex optimization methods can be applied, we use the Difference of Convex Functions algorithm (DC algorithm; \citealp{DCalgorithm}) due to its ready adaptation to our problem.
+Briefly, the DC algorithm is implemented as follows.
+First, we decompose the surrogate loss function $\mathcal{L}_{\text{sur}}$ into a difference between two convex functions, say $\mathcal{L}_{\text{sur}} = \mathcal{L}_{\text{sur},+} - \mathcal{L}_{\text{sur},-}$.
+We then iteratively solve a sequence of convex optimization problems using $\mathcal{L}_{\text{sur},+}$, $\mathcal{L}_{\text{sur},-}$, and specified initial values.
+Section 5.4 of \citet{DC2018}, a recent review of the DC algorithm, emphasizes that the stability of the algorithm depends on \HL{(DC-1)}: selecting an appropriate DC decomposition and \HL{(DC-2)}: implementing a strategy to calculate good initial values.
+Although there is no unified approach to addressing these two factors, we outline how they are handled in our problem below.
+The proposed specifications demonstrate reasonable performance, as shown in the simulation study in Section \ref{sec:Simulation}.